mozilla/thimble.mozilla.org/CONTRIBUTING.md

 * **Merge conflicts**
   * Sometimes, if enough time has passed since you first created your branch, changes to the ``master`` branch may require you to rebase your branch to the latest master.

 If any of the three above require you to make changes you **do not** need to make a new Pull Request.
-Simply make the changes in your local branch and then push the changes up to your remote repository.
+Simply make the changes in your local branch, re-test your code, and then push the changes up to your remote repository.
 Your new changes will automatically be reflected in your Pull Request.